-As winter continues, it’s important to remember that our canine companions also need protection from harsh weather.
-Short-haired dogs and breeds that are susceptible to the cold may need a jacket or sweater outdoors.
-And no matter how hardy your dog is, his paws should be protected from snow, ice, salt, and deicers.
+As winter continues, it’s important to remember that our pets also need protection from harsh weather.
+Short-haired dogs and breeds that are susceptible to the cold may need a dog jacket or sweater outdoors.
+And no matter how hardy your dog is, his paws should be protected from snow, ice, salt, and ice melt chemicals.
 Icy particles and snow can collect between his toes, and most road salts and deicers are toxic to dogs.
 Consider keeping his feet warm—and safe—with winter dog boots.

 How to Choose the Right Dog Boots